gocardless/draupnir/README.md

 Given that an instance's details (and therefore credentials) can only be retrieved by the user that created that instance, it also means that only the owning user has access to connect to the instance.

+### Cleanup of revoked user instances

+When a user creates an instance Draupnir stores the user's refresh token so that it can, at the `clean_interval`, check that the refresh token is still valid.
+In the event that the token isn't valid, the instance is deleted.
+This ensures that instances don't remain available longer than the users have access to Draupnir.

+Common causes for an invalid refresh token are:
+- The user has revoked the application's third-party access in the Google account dashboard.
+- The user is suspended via G Suite.
+- The user has been deleted.